How Much Does It Cost To Get Your Ears Pierced? (Price Guide)

 Once your piercing is infected, you may have to deal with a bump or pus discharging from the piercing, and do you honestly want that hassle?
 Pay for quality jewelry made only from gold, titanium, or surgical steel for new piercings.

 That first piece of jewelry has to stay in until you are completely healed, so you want to make sure it’s something that won’t irritate your skin or other ear tissue.

 It’s fairly common to get a deal on certain scenarios at a piercing studio.
 Discounts on getting two or more piercings are pretty standard, and some places even offer buy one get one free deals for multiple piercings performed at one time.
 You will probably still have to pay for the additional jewelry though.

-Depending on the area, you may also find student discounts, and a lot of places will charge less to re-pierce an area that you already had pierced before, even if it wasn’t done at their studio.
+Depending on the area, you may also find student discounts.
+Also, a lot of places will charge less to re-pierce an area that you already had pierced before, even if it wasn’t done at their studio.

-Ears are a really fun place to pierce because they present so many different placement and configuration options, and you can wear lots of different styles of jewelry in ear piercings.
+Ears are a really fun place to pierce because they present so many different configuration options, and you can wear many different styles of jewelry.

 Just because they’re one of the most common piercings doesn’t mean you should cheap out on getting them pierced or selecting appropriate jewelry.
 An ear piercing may cost slightly more if done by somebody who is professional and highly experienced, but this additional cost will be completely worth it in the long run.

 - Ear Piercings / Ear Piercings for Conditions